Solving the Lack of Housing in Marin: Implementing Senate Bill 9 (SB 9)

 Rentals Properties

 Proposed SB 9 projects cannot require the alteration or demolition of any rent-controlled or moderate, low, or very low-income housing.
 Alteration and demolition is also prohibited for any units occupied by a rental tenant within the past three years.
-Note that only Fairfax has rent control.
+Two cities in Marin now have rent control, also called rent stabilization: Larkspur and Fairfax.

 Cities’ Responsibilities